MicrosoftDocs/Advertising/advertising/bingads-13/guides/uet-conversion-api-integration.md

 For advertisers who cannot or choose not to use the UET JavaScript, we offer an alternative solution.
 The Conversions API can be used independently or in conjunction with UET JavaScript tracking.

 The Conversions API allows you to format and send event data from your backend without running any Microsoft JavaScript in the end user’s browser.
-While the data is captured server-side, an optional client-side user ID sync pixel can be used to connect Microsoft and customer-assigned user IDs.
+While the data is captured server-side, a client-side user ID sync pixel can be used to connect Microsoft and customer-assigned user IDs.

 Note that the integration effort required for this approach is significantly greater than that of using the UET JavaScript.